aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/Optional-APIGateway-IAMAuth.md

 </p></details>
 <br>

-If your API now invokes correctly and application funcions as expected summoning unicorns again, you can proceed to the next module, [IAM-based Authorization](../3_IAMAuthorization).
+If your API now invokes correctly and application functions as expected summoning unicorns again, you can proceed to the next module, [IAM-based Authorization](../3_IAMAuthorization).